Dr Jenny Waycott

-Jenny Waycott is a Lecturer in the Department of Computing and Information Systems.
+Jenny Waycott is a Lecturer in the School of Computing and Information Systems.
 Previously, she worked as a Research Fellow on the project "Growing Old, Staying Connected: Touch-screen Technologies for Ameliorating Older People's Experience of Social Isolation".

 Dr Waycott has contributed to several projects in the fields of human-computer interaction and educational technology.
 Her research is concerned with understanding the role technologies play in people's learning, work, and social activities.
 Her recent work has focused on the design and use of social technologies for/with older adults, ethical issues in the design and use of new technologies in sensitive settings, creative uses of new technologies for social inclusion, and the use of social technologies in higher education

 - Waycott J, Davis H, Warr D, Edmonds F, Taylor G. Co-constructing Meaning and Negotiating Participation: Ethical Tensions when 'Giving Voice' through Digital Storytelling.
 INTERACTING WITH COMPUTERS.
 Elsevier BV.
 2017, Vol. 29, Issue 2.

 - Andrade R, Waycott J, Cox T. Design and evaluation of a dynamic-interactive art system: A mixed methods approach.
 28th Australian Conference on Computer-Human Interaction (OzCHI).
 2016.

 - Warr D, Waycott J, Guillemin M, Cox S. Ethical issues in visual research and the value of stories from the field.
 Ethics and Visual Research Methods: Theory, Methodology, and Practice.
 2016.